nicolacucina/VNCC/test/0503/README.md

 Here we have two Containers, one represents the logic of the application, while the other handles logging information.
 The pod is created using:

-_kubectl create -f_ __fileManifest__._yml_ , where the two Containers are defined, they both are mounted using the same volume, here called `logs`, initialized to an empty volume
+_kubectl create -f_ __fileManifest__._yml_ , where the two Containers are defined, they both are mounted using the same volume, here called `logs`, initialized to an empty volume (which is destroyed when the pod is taken down, usually volumes are permanent but `emptyDir` behaves this way)

 As defined inside the manifest, the __app__ Container is saving the `date` variable inside the `date.txt` file, we want to use the __sidecar__ Container to access the file